akhattaway/Home_Sales/README.md

 UT_Mod_22_Challenge

 Instructions

-Rename the Home_Sales_starter_code.ipynb file as Home_Sales.ipynb.
+Name: UT_Mod_22_Challenge

-Import the necessary PySpark SQL functions for this assignment.
+# Description

-Read the home_sales_revised.csv data in the starter code into a Spark DataFrame.
+module_22_challenge for UT Data Bootcamp.
+This Project uses PysparkSQL to manage and extra large data sets.

-Create a temporary table called home_sales.
+We read the supporting resource URL from AWS to interpret and then write our create a table to query the date from to answer questions around prices and home sales

-Answer the following questions using SparkSQL:
+We answer the following questions:

-What is the average price for a four-bedroom house sold for each year?
+What is the average price for z four-bedroom house sold for each year?
 Round off your answer to two decimal places.

 What is the average price of a home for each year the home was built, that has three bedrooms and three bathrooms?
 Round off your answer to two decimal places.